asunapg/scarval/docs/How-to-deploy.md

 #### Database

-You can verify that Chaos Monkey can reach the database by attempting to retrieve the termination schedule for the day.
+You can verify that scarval can reach the database by attempting to retrieve the termination schedule for the day.

 ```